treeverse/lakeFS/docs/howto/hooks/lua.md

 **Note: (Azure users)** Databricks catalog external locations is supported only for ADLS Gen2 storage accounts.
 When exporting Delta tables using the `lakefs/catalogexport/delta_exporter.export_delta_log` function, the `path_transformer` must be
-used to convert the paths scheme to `abfss`. the built-in `azure` lua library provides this functionality in `transformPathToAbfss`.
+used to convert the paths scheme to `abfss`.
+The built-in `azure` lua library provides this functionality with `transformPathToAbfss`.

 Parameters: